-At TSB we are dedicated to protecting your accounts.
-And work really hard to make sure that you don't become a victim of fraud.
-However, fraudsters are very clever.
+We’re committed to keeping your money and accounts safe.
+We’ll do everything we can to make sure that you don't become a victim of fraud.
+But, fraudsters are very clever.
 And they are always looking for new ways to steal money.
-This is why we need to work together and we need you to take precautions to help keep yourself safe.
+That’s why we need to work together and we need you to take precautions to help keep yourself safe.

-We'd like to share a few simple things you can do to make sure you stay one step ahead of the fraudsters - please take a look around our ‘How to protect yourself from fraud’ area below.
+We'd like to share a few simple things you can do to make sure you stay one step ahead of the fraudsters.
+Please take a look around our ‘How to protect yourself from fraud’ area below.

 We’re proud to support Take Five – to stop fraud.
 This nationwide campaign is led by Financial Fraud Action UK.
 And offers straightforward and impartial advice to help everyone protect themselves from preventable financial fraud.